 - Penal Code § 182: Outlaws conspiracy, including agreements between individuals to commit fraud or other white collar crimes

-Who Prosecutes White Collar Crimes in California?
+Who Prosecutes White Collar Criminals in California?

 Contact a Los Angeles White Collar Crime Attorney Today

 Time is of the essence in white collar crime cases.
 Your reputation and livelihood are at stake the moment your charges are pressed.
-For this reason, it’s critical to seek legal assistance as soon as possible.
+For this reason, it’s critical to seek legal representation as soon as possible.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form